eworm-de/routeros-scripts/doc/check-health.md

 * power supply failed or recovered
 * temperature is above or below threshold

-Note that bad initial state will not trigger an event.

 Monitoring CPU and RAM utilization (available processing and memory resources) works on all devices.
 Other than that only sensors available in hardware can be checked.
 See what your hardware supports:

     /system/health/print;

+> ⚠️ **Warning**: Note that bad initial state will not trigger an event!
+For
+> example rebooting a device that is already too hot will not trigger an
+> alert on high temperature.

 ### Sample notifications